danbarr/hashidays-2024-ilm-session-demo/README.md

 ### Related

-- Terraform module `terraform-aws-waypoint-ecs-frontend-service` - A Terraform no-code module built for HCP Waypoint.
+- Terraform module `terraform-aws-waypoint-ecs-frontend-service` - A Terraform no-code module built for use as an HCP Waypoint template.
 Consumes the outputs from the HCP Terraform workspace where you host the `terraform-shared-ecs` infrastructure.
-Managed in its own repo to conform with private registry publishing requirements - <https://github.com/danbarr/terraform-aws-waypoint-ecs-frontend-services>
+Managed in its own repo due to private registry publishing requirements - <https://github.com/danbarr/terraform-aws-waypoint-ecs-frontend-services>

+- Terraform module `terraform-aws-waypoint-addon-s3-for-ecs` - A Terraform no-code module built for use as an HCP Waypoint add-on.
+Adds an S3 bucket and attaches an IAM policy to the ECS task role from the associated Waypoint application.
+Managed in its own repo due to private registry publishing requirements - <https://github.com/danbarr/terraform-aws-waypoint-addon-s3-for-ecs>

 ## Credits